Congratulations! You've been accepted to Mount Allison.

 Remember, it's important to check your Mount Allison e-mail regularly.
 Once you have been accepted to Mount Allison, this is how we will communicate important information to you.

-1. Accept your offer of admission
+1. Accept your offer of admission and scholarships

 2. Apply for bursaries